ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ## Configuration

 By default, a few categories of special characters have been defined.
-You can easily customize the special characters available in your WYSIWYG editor installation by adding new categories, extending the existing ones or removing them altogether.
+You can easily customize the special characters available in your WYSIWYG editor installation by adding new categories, extending the existing ones, or removing them altogether.

 ### Adding a new category